abigail-ryan/mindful-habit/README.md

 ![Screenshot of desktop CTA section](documentation/desktop-cta.PNG)

 The call to action section remains the same across all devices, with the headings and button centred.
-The button is styled in the primary colour with a box shadow of the secondary colour to emphasize it an encourage users to book.
+The button is styled in the primary colour with a box shadow of the secondary colour to emphasize it and encourage users to book.

 ##### Contact Information